GenomeInformatics/genomeinformatics.github.io/_people/avdeyev.md

  - nih
  - gwu
 portrait: /img/avdeyev.jpg
-bio: Pavel is a PhD candidate in mathematics at The George Washington University.
+bio: Pavel is a former graduate student at George Washington University with an appointment in the Genome Informatics Section.
 His research interests lie in the development of new mathematical theories and algorithmic solutions for emerging problems in biology.
+alum: true
 ---